 Whether you are single, married, or with children, it does not matter with the new income tax rate.

 There is no change in the mandatory deductions from the gross compensation of a taxpayer.
 These allowed deductions must be the employee’s share in the GSIS, SSS, PhilHealth and Pag-ibig contributions, and union dues should be limited to compulsory donations.

 Concerning the de minimis benefits, there is no change in the tax treatment.
 It is still considered compensation not subject to income tax and, consequently, not subject to fringe benefits tax and withholding tax.

 For the updated list of de-minis benefits, click this link: De minimis benefits under the TRAIN law.

 Any benefits received from the employer beyond the de minimis benefits rate will be included too as part of the other benefits, subject to the ceiling amount of 90 000.
 Therefore, any excess beyond the ceiling amount will be taxable and subject to withholding tax on compensation.

 Any incentives received from the employer shall form part of the compensation subject to income tax if there is no special law exempt and the nature of the incentives qualify as de minimis benefits.

 Premium Health Card Given by the Employer

-If the employee (either rank and file or managerial) receives Premium Health Card under group insurance shall be included as part of the other benefits which is subject to 90, 000 ceiling thresholds.
+If the employee (either rank and file or managerial) receives Premium Health Card under group insurance, shall be included as part of the other benefits, subject to 90 000 ceiling thresholds.
 However, any employee holding managerial/supervisory rank receives other than group insurance will be subject to fringe benefits tax.